wallberg-umd/dcfug2016-09/index.md

 ### Why

 <b>Provide users with single search box</b>
-- one place to start
-- obviates need to know the data source upfront
+- one starting point, obviates need to know the data source up front
 - search results guide users to relevant sources and resource types
 - retain native interface, which provides optimized display, navigation, and advanced search for the source data